 Asset Distress & Revitalization

-Bilzin Sumberg can assist with recommendations for making decisions about best options for the future, whether weathering the storm, restructuring, divesting, or acquiring assets- distressed or not- in the new economy.
+Bilzin Sumberg can assist with recommendations for making decisions about best options for the future, whether preparing for new risks, restructuring, divesting, or acquiring assets, distressed or not, in the new economy.

-The team includes lawyers from across disciplines with market-leading business and legal experience focused on:
+The team includes lawyers from multiple disciplines with market-leading business and legal experience focused on:

-- Restructuring and bankruptcy, including buying assets out of bankruptcy and defaulted loan sales and purchases
+• Restructuring and bankruptcy, including buying assets out of bankruptcy and defaulted loan sales and purchases